MisterIcy/RenegadeDiff/README.md

 > [!WARNING]
 >
 > This GitHub Action utilizes the OpenAI API to perform code reviews on Pull Requests.
-As part of its functionality, it transfers the code contained in the Pull Request to OpenAI systems to generate completion responses.
+As part of its functionality, it transfers the code and related data, such as Pull Request Title & Body, contained in your repository to OpenAI systems to generate completion responses.
 >
 > ## Important Notes
 > 1. **Data Privacy**: The code and related context provided to the API may be temporarily processed and stored by OpenAI in accordance with their data usage policies.
 Refer to [OpenAI's API data usage policy](https://openai.com/policies/api-data-usage-policies) for more information.